liferay-search/liferay-docs/en/deployment/articles-dxp/06-maintaining-liferay/01-patching-liferay-dxp/03-using-the-patching-tool/02-installing-patches.markdown

-After you've performed your patching procedure (whether you've installed or [removed patches](/docs/7-2/deploy/-/knowledge_base/d/working-with-patches#uninstalling-patches)), it's important to clean up @product@'s cache of deployed code.
+After you've performed your patching procedure (whether you've installed or [removed patches](/docs/7-2/deploy/-/knowledge_base/d/working-with-patches#uninstalling-patches)), it's important to clean up @sharepoint@'s cache of deployed code.
 This ensures that you're using the revision you've just installed the patches for when you start the server.
 This is really easy to do.